fluxninja/aperture/docs/gen/policies/swagger.md

   control va…
 - [v1GradientControllerIns](#v1-gradient-controller-ins) – Inputs for the Gradient Controller component.
 - [v1GradientControllerOuts](#v1-gradient-controller-outs) – Outputs for the Gradient Controller component.
+- [v1JSONExtractor](#v1-json-extractor) – Deserialize a json, and extract one of the fields
+- [v1JWTExtractor](#v1-j-w-t-extractor) – Parse the attribute as JWT and read the payload
 - [v1K8sLabelMatcherRequirement](#v1-k8s-label-matcher-requirement) – Label selector requirement which is a selector that contains values, a key, and …
 - [v1LabelMatcher](#v1-label-matcher) – Allows to define rules whether a map of labels should be considered a match or not
 - [v1LoadShedActuator](#v1-load-shed-actuator) – Takes the load shed factor input signal and publishes it to the schedulers in th…